LucasOta/posts/dev.to/Slack-boost-your-teams-productivity.md

 >Sorry @here I didn't mean to tag you 😬

 ##Custom status
 The idea behind this point is not to micromanage your company but to let your colleagues know whether you are available or not.
-You may need to go to the grocery store, help your kid with something, cook lunch, go to the bathroom (:poop:), etc. If a teammate needs your help when you are active and you don’t answer within 10/30 minutes or more, they might think you are ignoring them, or that they are bothering you,  or they might infer that you are doing something else.
+You may need to go to the grocery store, help your kid with something, cook lunch, go to the bathroom (:poop:), etc. If a teammate needs your help when you are active and you don’t answer within 10/30 minutes or more, he might think you are ignoring him, or that he is bothering you,  or he might infer that you are doing something else.
 Anyways, we can’t know what the others may think, for that reason  with two clicks we can set our custom status as “AFK” (Away From Keyword), “Lunch”,  “Coffee break”.
-This way you can avoid misunderstandings or bad feelings!
+This way you can avoid misunderstandings or hard feelings!

 ##Standardize message formats
-This can be a little too much for some of you, but remember that we are trying to boost our team performance by adopting some habits on slack.
+This can be a little too much for some of you, but remember that we are trying to boost our team performance by adopting some habits on Slack.
 Look at the following example:
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pj69588p7dbfdxxyp5a2.png)
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/bupi02twq2srsxpjugh9.png)

-In the first image some colleagues may ask for the ticket link, or story number.
+In the first image some colleagues may ask for the ticket link, or story number, also they don't know whether you're blocked or not.
 On the other hand, in the second image we already provide information that’s very likely to be useful for our teammates.
 This way, by investing some clicks and seconds beforehand , we can save time to our partners and get a response quicker.
 This might seem like a waste of time, but I consider that it helps to have a very clean and well organized chat, and also, as I mentioned, save time in the mid term (once everyone gets acquainted with that message format).

 ##Remove previews